srilekha511/WhartonMunicode/README.md

   ## Using these Packages

-  Next, import these packages.
+  Next, install these packages.
 This may take a few seconds to a minute or two depending on if these packages have been imported before, as well as the computing speed and power of your computer.

   ```
   pip install transformers datasets tiktoken tqdm wandb numpy httpx torch